 - Recommended Technology

-- This program requires Jupyter Notebook for completion of problem sets and Adobe or other PDF viewer for reading articles.
+- o This program requires Jupyter Notebook for completion of problem sets and Adobe or other PDF viewer for reading articles.

 - Working Offline

 While the Coursera platform has an integrated Jupyter Notebook system, you can work offline on your own computer by installing Python 3.5+ and the Jupyter software packages, including pyspark.
-For more details, consult the Jupyter Notebook FAQ.
+For more details, consult the Jupyter Notebook FAQ Opens in a new tab.